 - (b) The acquisition consideration does not include the impact of a post-closing price adjustment based on changes to the net working capital of the containerboard business from September 30, 1998 through the closing.
 On August 25, 1999, PCA Holdings and TPI agreed that the acquisition consideration should be reduced as a result of this adjustment by an amount equal to \$20 million plus interest through the date of payment by TPI.
-On September 23, 1999, TPI paid PCA \$20.7 million, representing the \$20 million adjustment and \$0.7 million of interest.
-PCA recorded \$11.9 million of this amount on the June 30, 1999 balance sheet, representing the amount that was previously agreed to, and intends to record the remaining amount in September 1999. - (c) Includes a fee paid to Madison Dearborn at the closing of the transactions of \$15 million plus out-of-pocket expenses incurred in connection with the transactions.
+PCA recorded \$11.9 million of this amount on the June 30, 1999 balance sheet, representing the amount that was previously agreed to, and intends to record the remaining amount in August 1999. - (c) Includes a fee paid to Madison Dearborn at the closing of the transactions of \$15 million plus out-of-pocket expenses incurred in connection with the transactions.

 Before the closing of the transactions in April 1999, it was agreed that after the closing, members of PCA's management would have the right to acquire PCA common stock at the same price per share being paid by PCA Holdings in the transactions, and receive options with an exercise price equal to the amount being paid by PCA Holdings for common stock in the transactions.
 After the closing of the transactions, PCA offered to 125 members of management of PCA shares of common stock of PCA at the same price per share paid by PCA Holdings.
 These employees included five executive officers, 11 senior managers and 109 facility and key managers.
 Of these employees, 113 elected to purchase common stock in the offering.
-PCA sold a total of 3,132,800 shares of common stock in the management offering.
-The proceeds were used to redeem 1,723,040 shares from PCA Holdings and 1,409,760 shares from TPI.
-PCA also issued to management options to purchase 6,576,460 shares.
+PCA sold a total of shares of common stock in the management offering.
+The proceeds were used to redeem shares from PCA Holdings and shares from TPI.
+PCA also issued to management options to purchase